JKorf/Mexc.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 0.0.2-beta4 - 20 Feb 2024
+    * Reversed Volume and QuoteVolume properties for stream mini tick model as it is returned inversed by the API

 * Version 0.0.2-beta3 - 19 Feb 2024
     * Various small fixes